• Skip to main content

 Instructions

-• Zest 2 lemons into a bowl.
-In another bowl or a juicer that has a container, juice the 2 lemons.
+• Zest the lemons into a bowl.
+In another bowl or a juicer with a container, juice the lemons.
 Set these aside.
 Weigh or measure the sugar into a small bowl and set that aside.
 Weigh or measure the flour, baking powder, and salt in another bowl, running a whisk through to blend.
-For the lavender, you can either chop them into smaller pieces, leave them as they are, or use a mortar and pestle to grind them into smaller pieces.
-The choice is up to you.
-I used the mortar and pestle to make some of the lavender grains smaller.
+You can chop the lavender into smaller pieces, leave them as they are, use an herb grinder, or use a mortar and pestle; the choice is up to you.
+I used the mortar and pestle to make most of the lavender buds smaller.

-• Take the bowl off the stand and fold in about half of the flour mixture.
+• Take the bowl off the stand and fold in half the flour mixture.
 Incorporate the first half of the flour, then add the other half.
-You want the gentle touch of the hand folding in the flour then the force of the beater mixing the flour through the wet cookie dough.
+You want a gentle touch when folding in the flour.
 Once all the flour is mixed thoroughly, loosely cover and refrigerate the cookie dough for 2 hours.
-When working with Mascarpone, I find the cookie batter smoother when I fold the flour into the wet mixture.
+When working with Mascarpone, I find the cookie batter smoother when I fold the flour into the wet mixture using a good one-piece spatula.

-• Preheat the oven to 350°, and line 2 cookie sheet pans with parchment paper.
+• Preheat the oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
 I use a medium cookie scoop to add 12 mounds to a sheet pan.
-I bake one pan at a time for 11-13 minutes; mine was perfect at 12 minutes.
-After pulling the cookie pan from the oven, I leave the cookie on the pan for about 1 minute before moving them to a cooling rack.
-After they have cooled, I added powdered sugar on top to finish them.
-This recipe makes 2-½ dozen cookies.
-Enjoy!
+I bake one pan at a time for 11-13 minutes.
+After pulling the cookie pan from the oven, I leave the cookies on the pan for about 1 minute before moving them to a cooling rack.
+After they cooled, I lightly sprinkled powdered sugar to finish them.

 Nutrition